DBOSlab/expowo/README.md

 the diversity and distribution of any plant family as publicly available at the taxonomically verified database [Plants of the World Online (POWO)](https://powo.science.kew.org).
-The package is intended to efficiently mine the content within the source html pages for any specific genus and family.
+The package is intended to efficiently mine the content within the source HTML pages for any specific genus and family.
 It can return a comma-separated values (CSV) file with the number of accepted species and country-level distribution for any genus as well as the full checklist of accepted species in any